tung/ruggrogue/book/saving-and-loading.md

 RuggRogue features a pretty basic save system.
 When the player chooses to save and exit from the options menu, all game data is written into a save file.
-The title screen will detect the presence of this save file and show an option to load the game.
+The title screen will detect the presence of this file and show an option to load the game.
 The game also auto-saves at a couple of other points, such as when the player takes the stairs, and when they're about to win the game.
 If the player dies, any detected save file is deleted.
-If the player chooses to start a new game and a save file exists, a prompt will appear that will delete the save file when confirmed.
+If the player chooses to start a new game and a save file exists, a prompt will appear to delete it first.

 All of this save-and-load action happens in the fittingly-named `src/saveload.rs` file, which will be the focus of most of this chapter.